Conflicts of interest policy

 Complaints handling procedure policy

-Montpensier Finance has implemented and maintains operational a procedure to reasonably and quickly process eventual complaints made by its clients.
+Montpensier Finance has established and maintains a procedure for the reasonable and rapid handling of any complaints made by its customers.

-For any complaints, the client can send a mail to Montpensier Finance to the following address:
+For any complaint, the customer may send a letter to Montpensier Finance at the following address :